yujin-xin/yujin-xin/README.md

 ## Hello!
 I'm Yujin👋

 I'm an aspiring **Security Analyst**.
-I’m currently learning, playing CTF, and building projects to deepen my skills in network security, threat hunting, and incident response.
+I’m currently learning in the field, playing CTF, and building projects to deepen my skills in cybersecurity, especially in threat hunting and incident response.

 ## About me
 * 🎓 BS Information Technology - Data Networking